Keruspe/GPaste/README.md

 * upload the active item to a pastebin service (using wgetpaste)
 * launch the graphical tool

-A simple CLI interface is provided: `gpaste-client`, with three subcommands: `gpaste-client ui` which makes the graphical tool pop, `gpaste-client applet` which starts the status icon in your notification area and `gpaste-client app-indicator` which starts the unity application indicator.
+A simple CLI interface is provided: `gpaste-client`, with a subcommands: `gpaste-client ui` which makes the graphical tool pop.

 A native gnome-shell extension is provided.